CivicDataLab/civicdatalab.github.io/content/team/uday/index.md

 projects: ParakhAI
 ---

-I am a curious and driven individual who loves exploring and learning new things, both in technology and beyond.
-Over the course of my journey, I have worked with and gained hands-on experience in a variety of technologies including .NET, C#, WPF, SQL, ASP.NET, React, Next.js, JavaScript and Python.
-Recently, I built an AI CV Formatter project, which gave me valuable hands-on experience in integrating AI models into real-world applications.
-Outside of work, I love playing chess and I am passionate about watching anime and movies.
+Uday is a curious and driven developer who enjoys exploring new technologies and turning ideas into practical, user-focused solutions.
+His journey in technology has given him hands-on experience across .NET, C#, WPF, SQL, ASP.NET, React, Next.js, JavaScript, and Python, allowing him to work across different areas of application development.

+At CivicDataLab, Uday works primarily on frontend development, contributing to products such as CivicDataSpace and ParakhAI.
+His work spans building responsive interfaces, developing reusable components, integrating APIs and GraphQL, improving application performance, and solving complex frontend challenges.
+Within ParakhAI, he has worked on features including the AI Maker Dashboard, Prompt Libraries, Bulk Evaluations, and Playground Evaluations.

+In his previous organisation, Uday worked on a product used to configure and manage smart meters, where he gained hands-on experience working with technologies such as .NET, C#, WPF, and SQL.

+Beyond technology, Uday enjoys playing chess, watching anime, and exploring movies.
+He also loves reading books and has a strong interest in philosophy, psychology, and astronomy, driven by his curiosity to understand people, the mind, and the universe.
+He enjoys learning through experimentation and is always interested in discovering something new—whether it is a technology, an idea, or simply a good story.